apw/cache/README.md

 fast enough to use instead of our own decision tree.
 This would bring with it a great many algebraic advantages.

+### 6.4 Count-min Sketches

+If it is prohibitively expensive to calculate the marginal probabilities for each bit, we can employ a count-min sketch<sup>[15],[16]</sup> to ensure that we get the "heavy-hitters".

+### 6.5 Logistic Regression

+If we have the marginal probabilities, we can use them to integrate over any bits we are not conditioning on as we walk the binary decision tree by filling in the missing data we need to input to a logistic regressor with the mean values.

+### 6.6 Hufmann Coding

+Putting 6.4 and 6.5 together, it may be the case that we can reduce our problem to Hufmann Coding.

 ## References

 [1]  Optimal Binary Search Trees